Total Complaints

 DODGE GRAND CARAVAN · model year

-1307 NHTSA complaints, 34 crash reports, and 6 active recalls for this specific cohort.
+1307 NHTSA complaints, 34 crash reports, and 6 recall campaigns listed for this cohort.
+A VIN lookup is required to determine whether a specific vehicle has an unrepaired recall.

 NHTSA overall rating